 By Zoltán Vági, László Csősz, and Gábor Kádár

-With a forward by Randolph L. Braham
+Forward: by Randolph L. Braham

 Features sources on the causes, stages, and consequences of the destruction of the largest Jewish community left intact in German-dominated Europe in 1944.
 The volume shows how after the German occupation of Hungary the complete disenfranchisement, plunder, ghettoization, and deportation of the Jews was implemented at an almost unprecedented speed.

 Explores the wide range of experiences of those under the age of 18 who found themselves caught in the war.
 While the volume focuses on the struggle of victims (Jews, Roma and Sinti, people with disabilities, and others) to survive, it also explores the role of children as bystanders and persecutors.
 Read more